RAVE car show returns to Rutland

-From bright candy red to sleek, foamy green, hard tops and convertibles and beyond— the R.A.V.E car show returned for its 40th event in Rutland this weekend, to a wave of gear heads and car buffs from across New England who gathered at the Vermont State Fair Grounds to see the hot wheels glisten.
+From bright candy red to sleek, foamy green, hard tops and convertibles and beyond — the R.A.V.E car show returned for its 40th event in Rutland last weekend, to a wave of gear heads and car buffs from across New England who gathered at the Vermont State Fair Grounds to see the hot wheels glisten.

-Third year president Sean Barrett said the idea to bring antique automobiles and restored vehicles to put on display originated back in 1979 by car enthusiasts in the Rutland area who eventually gathered to form the Rutland Area Vehicle Enthusiasts, or R.A.V.E.
+Third-year President Sean Barrett said the idea to bring antique automobiles and restored vehicles to put on display originated back in 1979 with car enthusiasts in the Rutland area who eventually gathered to form the Rutland Area Vehicle Enthusiasts, or R.A.V.E.

 “The first show was in 1980,” Barrett said.